-To achieve herd immunity against COVID-19, a proportion of the population needs to be vaccinated.
+In order to achieve herd immunity against COVID-19, a proportion of the population needs to be vaccinated.
 The majority of people remain susceptible to this virus.

 The proportion of people who need to be vaccinated varies with each disease.
 For example:

-For measles, the percentage of people to be vaccinated are about 95% of the population.
+For measles, the percentage of people to be vaccinated is about 95% of the population.
 In contrast, the remaining 5% of the population will be protected by the fact that measles will not spread among the vaccinated people.

 For COVID-19, the percentage of the population to be vaccinated in order to achieve herd immunity is still not known.
-This is an important part of the study and research and will likely vary according to the community, and populations prioritized for vaccination, various other factors.
+This is an important part of the study and research and will likely vary according to the community and populations prioritized for vaccination, various other factors.